Skip to main content

 First, you might be able to take advantage of the current housing market and sell your home, downsizing to a home that allows you to get your finances back on track.

 A second option worth considering if you have at least 25% equity in your home is a home equity investment, which allows qualifying homeowners to receive as much as 30% of their home value in cash with no obligations as to how the money is spent.
-The funds are ideal for debt-averse homeowners because it doesn’t have any interest or monthly payments.
+The funds are ideal for debt-averse homeowners because it doesn’t have any interest impact to DTI or monthly payments.
 Instead, the homeowner settles the investment at the end of the effective period (typically 10-30 years), and what is owed to the investor is an agreed-upon percentage of the home’s market value at the time of settlement.

 The terms for each home equity investment provider are unique.
 Here’s how it works with Hometap Home Equity Investments: